-You’ll need to buy a battery and inverter, as well as the additional wiring, and since the controller is a PWM controller, you’re limited to lead-acid batteries, as PWM controllers can’t handle lithium-ion.
+You’ll need to buy a battery and inverter, as well as the additional wiring.
+Since the controller is a PWM controller, you’re limited to lead-acid batteries, as PWM controllers can’t handle lithium-ion.
 Still, at the kit’s low cost it’s not a bad deal.

 Unfortunately, there aren’t enough reviews of the kit to be helpful, but what’s there is good and Eco-Worthy’s other products are well-reviewed, so we don’t think there’s anything to really worry about.

-The only issue any reviewer mentioned is that the kit doesn’t include instructions, though they did say installation was quite easy.
-It’s certainly an annoyance, but in our minds not a deal breaker at this price.
+The only issue any reviewer mentioned is that the kit doesn’t include instructions, though they did say that installation was quite easy.
+It’s certainly an annoyance, but in our minds, not a deal-breaker at this price.

-It’s a simple kit that should be very easy to install in your RV, especially if you’ve already got an inverter and battery in place – just make sure that battery is lead-acid, not lithium!Learn More & Buy Now at Amazon
+It’s a simple kit that should be very easy to install in your RV, especially if you’ve already got an inverter and battery in place – just make sure that the battery is lead-acid, not lithium-ion!

-The kit also comes with Renogy’s Wanderer 30 amp charge controller, wiring (solar panel to controller and controller to battery) and MC4 branch connectors (for your solar panels).
+The kit also comes with Renogy’s Adventurer 30 amp charge controller, wiring (solar panel to controller and controller to battery), and MC4 branch connectors (for your solar panels).

-The 30 amp Wanderer is a PWM controller, so as such it’s not safe to use with lithium-ion batteries.
-If you’ve already got a lithium battery, or plan on buying one, upgrade your Wanderer to Renogy’s 40 amp Rover MPPT controller for a couple hundred bucks more.
+The 30 amp Adventurer is a PWM controller, so it’s not safe to use with lithium-ion batteries.
+If you’ve already got a lithium battery, or plan on buying one, upgrade your Wanderer to Renogy’s 40 amp Rover MPPT controller for a couple of hundred bucks more.

 Buyers continually give this Renogy kit excellent reviews, noting each component is high-quality and the kit is very easy to install.
 The only real downside that numerous users noted is that, unless you have all your panels installed in a row, the wires aren’t long enough to reach all of them.
-If this could be your case, you’ll have to buy an extension cable or two.
+If you want to spread out your panels, you may have to purchase some extra wiring.

 Solar panel kits for sheds aren’t necessarily larger than RV kits, but since the kits aren’t designed for use in a cramped RV, size and weight isn’t as much of an issue.
 As such, kits in this category can include larger inverters, larger charge controllers, and wall-mounted combiner boxes that are simply too big and awkward for RVs.

 One of the kits below also doesn’t include mounting equipment.
-As opposed to the cheap, simple brackets we all use to attach solar panels to RVs, solar panels for sheds or cabins can both roof- and ground-mounted, so many larger solar panel kits simply don’t include mounting hardware.
+As opposed to the cheap, simple brackets we all use to attach solar panels to RVs, solar panels for sheds or cabins can be either roof or ground-mounted.
+This means that many larger solar panel kits don’t include mounting hardware.
 Make sure you know what’s included before purchasing!

 The inverter includes two 3-prong outlets and a USB outlet.
-It’s also a pure sine wave inverter, as opposed to a cheaper modified sine waves inverter, which means it can power more sensitive electronics like some CPAP machines, power tools, and some laptops.
+It’s also a pure sine wave inverter which means it can power more sensitive electronics like some CPAP machines, power tools, and some laptops.

-Grape Solar makes quality solar components and this kit is no different.
+Grape Solar makes quality solar components and this kit is no exception.
 Many buyers are using it for their off-grid cabins and tiny homes with reliable results.
-Customer service is bar none, with friendly staff that is actually knowledgeable on the finer points of their technology.
+Customer service is stellar, with friendly staff that is actually knowledgeable on the finer points of their technology.